containerbuildsystem/osbs-docs/docs/multiarch.rst

 inspect_parent
 ~~~~~~~~~~~~~~

-This new plugin determines which parent image to use and fetches its
+This new plugin fetches the parent image's environment variables.
+The
-environment variables.
-The environment variables are used by the
+environment variables are used by the ``bump_release`` plugin, which
-``bump_release`` plugin, which may need them when processing the
+may need them when processing the ``release`` label.
-``release`` label.

-Determining the parent image is performed by issuing a Docker Registry
-HTTP API V2 request for the manifest named in the "FROM" line in the
-Dockerfile, including a header field indicating acceptance of the
-manifest list object type.

-The parent's grouping method will be inferred from the object type
-returned in the response.

-If a manifest list is returned, the "single-repo" grouping method will
-be assumed and the FROM line will remain unchanged.

-If any other type is returned, the "multiple-repos" grouping method
-will be assumed.
-The repository specified in the FROM line will be
-adjusted using `apply_repository_transform`_, using the provided
-osbs.conf file and a platform from one of those provided in
-"platforms".
-Note that which particular platform is used is not
-important because any environment variables used for substitution in
-the "release" label must be identical across platforms (there is only
-a single "release" label value for all platforms for a build).

-When the `orchestrate_build`_ plugin creates the worker build it
-supplies the deduced grouping method, as a string, via the
-"parent_grouping" parameter.

 orchestrate_build
 ~~~~~~~~~~~~~~~~~